yugo-ibuki/reccomer/readme.md

 ## Description

-Reccomer is an article recommendation system that collect some articles from Zenn, Qiita, and dev.to and recommend them to you on your preferences.
+Reccomer (reccomend-guy) is an article recommendation system that collect some articles from Zenn, Qiita, and dev.to and recommend them to you on your preferences.